 Possession of a Controlled Substance criminal drug lawyer, James Dimeas, has spent over 25 years handling drug cases throughout Cook County, DuPage County, Lake County, and Kane County.
 Mr. Dimeas has handled almost every type of drug case imaginable.
 He has been successful in having drug charges dismissed because the police conducted an illegal stop or conducted an illegal search.
 Mr. Dimeas will examine the unique facts of your case and determine whether the police violated your constitutional rights.
 If they did, he will make sure they are held responsible and will have the evidence illegally seized in your case thrown out of court.
 If the police question you without reading you your rights, he will have your statement thrown out of court.
 If you have a drug problem and need help James Dimeas will get you are treated for your drug problem instead of being labeled a criminal.
 He will make sure that you avoid a conviction on your record.

 If you are being charged with Possession of a Controlled Substance in Cook County, DuPage County, Lake County, or Kane County, hope is not lost.
 Contact Possession of a Controlled Substance (PCS) drug attorney, James Dimeas, to discuss your options.
 Mr. Dimeas will help you with your drug case.
-All you have to do is call him at 847-807-7405.
+You can call him anytime at 847-807-7405 to discuss your options.